mutt0-ds/memes-selector/README.md

 Well, my GF's tastes in memes are simple: she loves wholesome memes and, most importantly, **she loves animals**.

-That's why I created a script that:
+That's why I created a fun little project that:
 1. Surfs [r/wholesomemes](https://www.reddit.com/r/wholesomememes/)
 2. Downloads a few of the hottest memes in the contents folder
 3. Initializes a ResNet50 model to select the ones that contains any animal